kubedb/docs/docs/guides/mariadb/quickstart/overview/index.md

 **Delete:**

-If you want to delete the existing database along with the volumes used, but want to restore the database from previously taken `snapshots` and `secrets` then you might want to set the `MariaDB` object `terminationPolicy` to `Delete`.
+If you want to delete the existing database along with the volumes used, but want to restore the database from previously taken `snapshots` and `secrets` then you might want to set the `MariaDB` object `deletionPolicy` to `Delete`.
 In this setting, `StatefulSet` and the volumes will be deleted.
 If you decide to restore the database, you can do so using the snapshots and the credentials.

 When the `DeletionPolicy` is set to `Delete` and the MariaDB object is deleted, the KubeDB operator will delete the StatefulSet and its pods along with PVCs but leaves the `secret` and database backup data(`snapshots`) intact.

-Suppose, we have a database with `terminationPolicy` set to `Delete`.
+Suppose, we have a database with `deletionPolicy` set to `Delete`.
 Now, are going to delete the database using the following command:

 ```bash
 $ kubectl delete mariadb sample-mariadb -n demo